allenhux/SamplerFeedbackStreaming/README.md

 ## Log

+- 2025-01-04: GPU Heaps, OS improvements for tile mapping, and Frustum culling provide nice performance benefits.
+The library has been renamed to look more production-ready.
+- 2024-05-23: Hemi-spherical texture coordinate projection in pixel shader provides super crisp, low distortion text and images across geometry LoDs.
+Sort of novel technique?
 - 2022-10-24: Added DirectStorage trace playback utility to measure performance of file upload independent of rendering.
 For example, to capture and playback the DirectStorage requests and submits for 500 "stressful" frames with a staging buffer size of 128MB, cd to the build directory and:
 ```
 stress.bat -timingstart 200 -timingstop 700 -capturetrace